sphinx-contrib/spelling/spelling/announce.rst

 `sphinxcontrib.spelling`_ is a spelling checker for Sphinx_.
 It uses PyEnchant_ to produce a report showing misspelled words.

-What's New in 1.1?
+What's New in 1.2?
 ==================

-This point update includes new filters to ignore words commonly encountered in software documentation and other writing about computer programs.
-These include Python language built-ins, importable modules, words that match the names of packages on the Python Package Index, CamelCase words, and acronyms.
-There is also a new ``spelling`` directive for creating a local word list within a document.
+This update checks the spelling of document titles and section headers as well as the body of the document.
+It also fixes a packaging issue that prevented the tests from working when run directly from the sdist available on PyPI.

 .. _PyEnchant: http://www.rfk.id.au/software/pyenchant/